 During the eighth reporting period, the IMT again audited OPD's actual practice compliance with this task.
-We requested documentation of the required meetings for a random sample of members and employees for a three-month period following implementation of the new reporting forms.
 Despite several weeks of diligent efforts by OIG staff to locate the documentation necessary to demonstrate compliance with this task, OPD was unable to locate sufficient documentation of required meetings.
 Based on the information produced, OPD was only able to document that between 58% to 65% of meetings occurred.
 While more meetings may have occurred, OPD was unable to provide sufficient documentation.
 Accordingly, OPD remained out of compliance with Task 21.